310mc/https-310mc.github.io-tl/source/_posts/scout/comic_world.md

 {% endbubble %}

 {% bubble Kanata %}
-Well, I do not want to read *that* much…
+well, i do not want to read *that* much…

-Hmm, it really is a strange story, though.
+hmm, it really is a strange story, though.

-So there is someone out there drawing a manga based on us?
+so there is someone out there drawing a manga based on us?

-I am a little curious.
-If it is all right with you, please let me try reading that manga.
+i am a little curious. if it is all right with you, please let me try reading that manga.
 {% endbubble %}

 {% bubble Keito %}